dangeo314/neural-networks/README.md

 ## Future Additions to the Code
 1. Comment the code to provide more details on network architecture.
 2. Add a save feature to save the network
+3. Add a visualization feature to see the examples that the network got wrong.
-3. Experiment with different network architectures.
+4. Experiment with different network architectures.
 Convolutional networks have worked well for this dataset, so that may be something I look into.
 However, I think I might make the project use TensorFlow or pyTorch if I make a different architecture.